shuai620/NUC7i7BNH/README.md

 + Monitor: DELL P2418D

+### Don't work

++ Sleep doesn't work for Ventura.

 ### Before upgrading to Monterey

 + Remove "FakePCIID.kext", otherwise the computer will freeze after booting for about 10 mins !!!
 After removing "FakePCIID.kext", HMDI audio needs reconnection to be identified.
+Don't use old "FakePCIID.kext"!!!

 + New progress!!
 Intel HMDI audio has been fixed by recompiling "FakePCIID.kext" with Xcode 13, and "fakepciid_intel_hdmi_audio.kext" has been integrated into new "FakePCIID.kext".